If you could buy any car right now, no matter the cost, which one would it be?

 For example, do you have a proprietary process or use special materials?
 How do these make your product or service better than others like it?

-You’ll use this information to create your brand positioning statement.
+You will use this information to create your brand positioning statement.
 (See Step 6)

 Step 5: Make Sure You Can Deliver.

-Here are some questions to help you:
+Here are some questions that will help clarify delivery:

 - Can people get it when they need it?